membraneframework-labs/membrane_videoroom/README.md

 #### Why, after joining the room, I don't see a video stream from the others?
 That might be due to the misconfiguration of the `EXTERNAL_IP` environment variable.
 Make sure, that the variable is set in the environment where you are running the server, as well as that it is the IPv4 address pointing to the server, visible by all the peers.
-Please also keep in mind that you need to publish docker ports used for sending and receiving media (`INTEGRATED_TURN_PORT_RANGE` environment variable) or use the host network if you are running on Linux.
+Please also keep in mind that you need to publish docker UDP ports used for sending and receiving media (the ones set with `INTEGRATED_TURN_PORT_RANGE` environment variable) and the TCP port set with `INTEGRATED_TCP_TURN_PORT` environment variable.
+Alternatively, you can use the host network if you are running on Linux.

 ## Copyright and License